cyberbotics/webots/docs/discord/technical-questions.md

 Hello, the 3D View keeps disappearing on me.
 I have tried Tools->Restore Layout and that worked one time, but has not since.
 Is there something else I can do?

 ##### Darko Lukić [cyberbotics] 04/20/2020 18:57:05
-`@Luftwaffel` Oh, odometry is usually used in the context of mobile robots.
+`@Simon Steinmann` Oh, odometry is usually used in the context of mobile robots.
 I didn't know you use industrial robots. `tf` is a package that you want to check out. `tf` allows you to get transformation (translation and rotation) between any two links in a transform tree.